skinkie/reference/gtfs-netex-test/README.md

 Indicates for a given number of NeTEx elements the number of each element.
 This shows if the relevant elements are present.

 > (!)
-Here it must be an uncompressed xml file for the time being
+Here the source must be an uncompressed xml file for the time being

 #### tools/tool_netex_check_assertions.py - Simple assertions